 Computer vision is evolving quickly, and industries such as healthcare, insurance, and logistics are starting to use it to improve everyday workflows.
 But a major obstacle remains: most industries lack tailored datasets and computer vision models.
 Many open-source datasets exist, but they’re often too broad to meet the specific needs of real-world applications.

 One of the most important examples is Meta AI’s Segment Anything Model (SAM), an open-source model built for both research and practical use.
-This guide explains what SAM is, why it matters, and how to use it for fast, scalable image annotation with Unitlab Annotate.
+SAM is usually for image segmentation, a core task in artificial intelligence and digital image processing, enabling the partitioning of digital images into meaningful regions for further analysis.

 What is SAM?